Parmelia barrenoae: Taxonomy

 The lichen was formally described as a new species in 2005 by Pradeep Divakar, Maria del Carmen Molina, and Ana Crespo.
 The type specimen was collected from Cruz del Gallo (Navalperal de Tormes, Province of Ávila, Spain) at an altitude of 1300 m; here it was found growing on Pyrenean oak.
-The specific epithet barrenoae honours Spanish lichenologist Eva Barreno, "in recognition of her numerous contributions to lichenology and of her important contribution in developing Spanish lichenology".
+The specific epithet barrenoae honours the Spanish lichenologist Eva Barreno, "in recognition of her numerous contributions to lichenology and of her important contribution in developing Spanish lichenology".

 Parmelia barrenoae is morphologically similar to the common and widespread species Parmelia sulcata.
 Previous molecular investigations indicated a high genetic variability within specimens assigned this name, suggesting the presence of cryptic species.
 The 2005 study investigated this species complex and showed that specimens that had been previously designated as Parmelia sulcata could be organized into four distinct clades.
 One of these clades corresponds to the morphotype that was described as the new species.
 Other members of the P. sulcata species complex are P. fraudans, P. praesquarrosa, P. encryptata, and P. squarrosa.
 Parmelia barrenoae is thought to have diverged from its closest relatives (P. encryptata and P. squarrosa) during the late Miocene, about 6.3 million years ago.